matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

   <li>
     <div markdown="1" class="parameter">
     _Returns:_  (`array`) &mdash;
-    <div markdown="1" class="param-desc">First element is the found row or false.
+    <div markdown="1" class="param-desc">First element is the found row or `false`.
 Second element is the number of path segments walked.
-If a row is found, this will be == to count($path).
+If a row is found, this will be == to `count($path)`.
 Otherwise, it will be the index of the path segment that we could not find.</div>

     <div style="clear:both;"/>